Here are the best European road trips to inspire your summer of travels. You deserve it!

 With 44 countries in Europe and probably a million roads to choose from, you’ll never get to do them all, but here are a few ideas for some of the best European road trips that’ll impress even the most cynical of travellers.

-I took a few pics of my Croatia > Montenegro road trip with my new camera at the time, the Lumix GX80.
-Check them out here.
-We spent three days exploring, which was enough for me, but depends how into castles and Montenegro history and culture you are.
+We spent three days exploring on this European road trip, which was enough for me, but depends how into castles and Montenegro history and culture you are!

 I’ve done a bit of this one, when I visited Iceland back in 2013.
 Unfortunately the weather was so cold and crazy when we were there we didn’t get very far and were actually told to turn back at one point, by some other drivers, because of the snow and snow drifts.